 Now.
 How do you want to live the rest of your life?

 This is a process.
 You might not settle everything above, but that’s okay.
 If you’ve spent some time doing a lot of the work to get to acceptance, and are planning for the practicalities of death, consider now the rest of your life.
 Maybe you don’t know what to do with the time that is left.
-Here are some questions that might help you figure it out.
+Here are some questions that might help you figure out any dying wishes.

 What matters to you?